AntonTerekhov/OrientDB-PHP/readme.markdown

 Code is licensed under New BSD License and provided "as is".
 For complete license information see file `LICENSE`.

-Current OrientDB version to work with is: `1.0rc-1`.
+Current OrientDB version to work with is: `1.0rc1` (revision 2824).
-Requires OrientDB revision `r2688` from Orient's SVN repository.
+It can be downloaded from OrientDB's [Downloads page](http://code.google.com/p/orient/downloads/list).

 Code compatible to previous [binary releases](http://code.google.com/p/orient/downloads/list) of OrientDB can be found in repository's tags or in [Downloads](https://github.com/AntonTerekhov/OrientDB-PHP/archives/master) section.